ArchiveTeam/grab-site/README.md

 #### Website requiring login / cookies

-Log in to the website in Chrome and use the [cookies.txt](https://github.com/daftano/cookies.txt) extension to copy Netscape-format cookies.
+Log in to the website in Chrome or Firefox.
+Use the cookies.txt extension [for Chrome](https://github.com/daftano/cookies.txt) or [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) extension to copy Netscape-format cookies.
 Paste the cookies data into a new file.
 Start grab-site with `--wpull-args=--load-cookies=ABSOLUTE_PATH_TO_COOKIES_FILE`.

 #### Static websites; WordPress blogs; Discourse forums